Lorenzo Valla: Reputation

 Older biographies of Valla give details of many literary and theological disputes, the most prominent one with Gianfrancesco Poggio Bracciolini, which took place after his settlement in Rome.
 Extreme language was employed.
 He appears as quarrelsome, combining humanistic elegance with critical wit and venom, and an opponent of the temporal power of the Catholic Church.

 Luther had a high opinion of Valla and of his writings, and Robert Bellarmine called him "Luther's precursor".
 Erasmus stated in his De ratione studii that for Latin grammar, there was "no better guide than Lorenzo Valla".

+The Danish rhetorician :da:Christian Kock makes a case for the contemporary relevance of Valla's rhetorical theory.
+Kock highlights Valla's book, De voluptate for its Epicurean take on persuasion: not the stringent logic of the Medieval scholastics, but rather taking pleasure at the thought of the course which, according to the rhetor in question, should be taken, is what distinguishes rhetorical persuasion.
+In addition, Kock notes a similarity between Valla's thoughts on the common sense and practical rhetorical language with 20th century ordinary language philosophy.

 Works

 On the Donation of Constantine

 Between 1439 and 1440, Valla wrote the essay, De falso credita et ementita Constantini Donatione declamatio, which analyzed the document usually known as the Donation of Constantine.
 The Donation suggests that Constantine I gave the whole of the Western Roman Empire to the Roman Catholic Church.
 This was supposedly an act of gratitude for having been miraculously cured of leprosy by Pope Sylvester I.

 From 1435 to 1445, Valla was employed in the court of Alfonso V of Aragon, who became involved in a territorial conflict with the Papal States, then under Pope Eugene IV.
 This relationship possibly motivated his work; in any case, he was put on trial before the Catholic Inquisition in 1444, but was protected from imprisonment by the intervention of Alfonso V.

 Valla demonstrated that the internal evidence in the Donation told against a 4th-century origin: its vernacular style could be dated to the 8th century.
 Valla argued this thesis in three ways: